A London day trip by low-cost airline: Crazy, stupid, or great?

 Cons: The working conditions.
 Well, at least one of them makes the news regularly as employees go on strike about working conditions.
 Do our favourite online retailers have better working conditions?
 And have we stopped buying there?

-This trip to London was borne out of necessity to make a very special purchase.
+This London day trip by low-cost airline was borne out of necessity to make a very special purchase.
 It has been 2.5 years since I last visited London.
 I was looking for any excuse.

 Paracelsus says “it is the dose that makes the poison” so bearing in mind our usually simple lifestyle, and this being an exceptional treat, we headed for a London day trip to make the special purchase, stock up on rice crackers and catch up with a friend.